AlirezaSoltaniNeshan/RN-navigation-problem/README.md

 npm i react-navigation-stack

-# should be install your prog:
+# Should be install your prog:

 npm i react-native-gesture-handler "not really use"